Updated January, 2023

 Look closely at habits you have established that may be influencing our health goals.
 What we are craving may not be what we expect.
 Here’s an example:

-Your goal is to eat less sugar, but every afternoon at 3:00 pm you find yourself feeding the office vending machine for a candy bar.
+Your goal is to eat less sugar, but every afternoon at 3:00 pm you find yourself in search of something sweet.

 It’s almost like you didn’t even think about it.
-What’s more, is that when you sit at your desk and try not to go for the candy bar you start to get anxious.
+What’s more, is that when you try not to go for the food you start to get anxious.

-You can’t stop thinking about that chocolatey sweetness.
+You can’t stop thinking about that anticipated sweetness.

-Trying to employ pure willpower to avoid candy is going to be exhausting and not very successful because it goes against the pathways you’ve established in your brain.
+Trying to employ pure willpower to avoid a craving is going to be exhausting and not very successful because it goes against the pathways you’ve established in your brain.
 Instead, take a closer look at the habit loop.

 Charles Duhigg, author of The Power of Habit says that habits can be broken down into a loop that consists of a cue, a routine, and a reward.